CarlosPCL98/sudosu_theme_wp/README.md

 3. When the installation finishes you will see something like this
 ![step3.png](docs/step3.png)

-4. Your theme must be activated for it to be displayed.
+4. Your theme must be activated to be displayed.
 ![step4.png](docs/step4.png)

 ## Possible issues after installation